Revocable Living Trust

 You could avoid probate of that investment account by transferring the account to a trust that a) names you as trustee and beneficiary for life and b) names someone else to take over as successor trustee at your death and someone else to become beneficiary of the property at your death.
 The property in trust would avoid probate at your death, just as it did in England hundreds of years ago.

-And the Florida trust laws allow the same person to be both the trustee and the beneficiary, so there is a great deal of flexibility in drafting trust agreements, which is something that Pinellas County estate planning lawyers must do frequently.
-For example, St. Petersburg estate planning lawyer Jim Martin has drafted hundreds of living trusts.
+And the Florida trust laws allow the same person to be both the trustee and the beneficiary, so there is a great deal of flexibility in drafting trust agreements, which is something that Pinellas County estate planning attorneys must do frequently.
+For example, St. Petersburg estate planning attorney Jim Martin has drafted hundreds of living trusts.

 Get in TouchFill out the contact form or call (727) 821-0904 to schedule your free consultation.